jonpas/ArmaQDL/README.md

 #### Standalone

-Download `armaqdl.exe` from [latest release](https://github.com/jonpas/ArmaQDL/releases/latest) and place it in a convienient location.
+Download `armaqdl.exe` from [latest release](https://github.com/jonpas/ArmaQDL/releases/latest) and place it in a convenient location.

-Open Command Prompt, PowerShell or any other terminal application navigate to the location of `armaqdl.exe` and run it once to generate configuration files without launching Arma.
+Open Command Prompt, PowerShell or any other terminal application, navigate to the location of `armaqdl.exe` and run it once to generate configuration files without launching Arma.

 ```sh
 # Command Prompt